Financial Issues That May Affect Your Ability to Naturalize as a U.S. Citizen

 The other issues mentioned at the beginning of the article, such as bankruptcy, foreclosure, unpaid loans/bills, and welfare or other government benefits relate mostly to a person’s financial distress and do not generally reflect on their good moral character.
 Therefore, these are not absolute bars to naturalization.
 However, this changes if fraud is involved.
 An example is when a person lies on an application to obtain welfare or health benefits by hiding the amount of their assets.
 By lying on the application, the applicant has committed a deception intended to result in financial gain.
 This is considered a crime of fraud and such an applicant will be denied naturalization for lack of good moral character.
 However, if the act of lying on the application, as well as benefits received from the lie occurred outside of the statutory period and the applicant has shown reform of character (no disqualifying action since, no arrests/convictions), then it may be possible to obtain naturalization at that point.

 Ultimately, these are complex issues that cannot be completely addressed in an article.
-If you need help with your naturalization case and have any of the issues mentioned above, please contact our office for a consultation at (847) 763-8500 or email us at firstname.lastname@example.org.
+If you need help with your naturalization case and have any of the issues mentioned above, please contact our office for a consultation at (847) 763-8500 or at our web form.